 }

-Though the above code is legal, the inclusion of the non-loop control statement, total=0, reduces the maintainability and readability of the code.
+Though the above code is legal, the inclusion of the non-loop control statement “total=0;” reduces the maintainability and readability of the code.

 Other features are unique to Java, and programmers schooled in other languages might not use these features since they are not as familiar with them as they would be with a feature that is common to both their native language(s) and Java.
-Finally, some features, such as the logical right shift (“>>>”) operator, are only applicable under rare circumstances, and there are alternative ways of achieving the same result and thus programmers could forget that the feature exists in the language.
+Finally, some features, such as the logical right shift “>>>” operator, are only applicable under rare circumstances, and there are alternative ways of achieving the same result and thus programmers could forget that the feature exists in the language.

 Problems can also arise from the use of a combination of features that are rarely used together or fraught with issues if not used correctly.
 This can cause unexpected results and potential vulnerabilities.